MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Select-Object.md

 Unlike the **Index** parameter, which starts counting at 0, the **Skip** parameter begins at 1.

+Beginning in PowerShell 7.4, you can use the **Skip** parameter with the **SkipLast** parameter to skip items from both the beginning and end of the collection.

 ```yaml
 Type: System.Int32
 Parameter Sets: DefaultParameter